CanadianShield/HuntingBites/02-WeirdBeginnings.md

 // wait 5 second and run it again
 ```

 So, we could have let say process 1 and 2 in at the end of one bucket and process 3 at the beggining of a second bucket.
 They are still within one minute appart but in two buckets.
-One way to deal with that is to look at the bucket and the one before the current one:
+One way to deal with that is to look at the bucket and the one before the current one with [prev()](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/prev-function):

 ```kql
 let LOLList = dynamic(["ipconfig.exe","whoami.exe","winrs.exe"]);